Dave Wohl

-David Bruce Wohl (born November 2, 1949) is an American former basketball player and coach, and the former general manager of the Los Angeles Clippers.
-A 6'2" guard who grew up in East Brunswick, New Jersey and played collegiately at the University of Pennsylvania, Wohl was selected in the 3rd round of the 1971 NBA draft by the Philadelphia 76ers.
-He played for six different teams over a seven-year career, including the 76ers, the Portland Trail Blazers, the Buffalo Braves, the Houston Rockets and the New York/New Jersey Nets.
-He was traded from the 76ers to the Trail Blazers for Dale Schlueter on October 2, 1972.
+A 6 ft 2 in (1.88 m) guard who grew up in East Brunswick, New Jersey, Wohl was a star player in football and basketball in high school.
+He played collegiately at the University of Pennsylvania, where he was first-team All-Ivy League his senior year.
+Wohl was selected in the third round of the 1971 NBA draft by the Philadelphia 76ers.
+He played for five different NBA teams over a seven-year career, including the 76ers, the Portland Trail Blazers, the Buffalo Braves, the Houston Rockets and the New York/New Jersey Nets.